 What is lemon balm good for?

-Lemon balm is good for nutrition with its B and C vitamins; its lemony flavour can enhance food and drinks; and studies show its chemical properties appear to soothe frayed nerves, relieve muscle spasms, improve cognitive function, prevent weight gain, and fight against bacterial and viral infection.
+Lemon balm is good for nutrition with its B and C vitamins; its lemony flavour can enhance food and drinks; and studies show its chemical properties can soothe frayed nerves, relieve muscle spasms, improve cognitive function, prevent weight gain, and fight against bacterial and viral infection.